 In addition, Icon of the Seas will utilize a shore power connection that removes emissions while connected at port.

-What is the sphere?
+What is The Pearl?

 It measures 46 feet tall and 50 feet in diameter, with 578 aluminum external panels.